danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 - **Browser back/forward**: Don't create additional entries (just navigate)
 - **Initial page load**: Don't push state (the browser already has an entry)

-This was a reminder that browser APIs, while powerful, have nuances that framework authors have spent years perfecting.

 ## Problem 3: Invalid Routes

 Up to this point, I had been ignoring a fundamental question: what happens when users type something like `/foo` or `/nonexistent-page` into their browser?
 Implementing proper invalid route handling meant adding another method to the router: